juarendra/Zeapad-QMK-VIA/README.md

 VIA WEB VERSION : https://usevia.app/

 ## Autodetect on VIA or you can load JSON File
+for auto detect on VIA, you just need connect the macropad to your PC and Open VIA in web or apps or you can connect VIA manually with this step
 - Connect your macropad to PC
 - Open VIA
 - In Tab Setting, enable "Show Design Tab"